fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 development workflow.

-Once a web server is in place, we can start the typical development workflow: write code, test the code, and (inevitably) debug the code.
+Once a web server is in place, we can start the typical development workflow: write code, test code, and (inevitably) debug code.

 In the follow in sections we will put in place a set of tools for these steps.